finanalyst/RF-Draft/RakuFoundationRegulations.md

 <span class="para" id="e001cbe"></span>Important or Foundational actions require additional consent as set out in the Articles of Association or these Regulations.

-<span class="para" id="d9ec6e4"></span>Meetings shall be chaired by the Chairperson of the Executive Board; in their absence the meeting itself shall appoint its chairperson.
+<span class="para" id="11a0634"></span>Meetings shall be chaired by the Chair of the Executive Board; in their absence the meeting itself shall appoint its chairperson.

-<span class="para" id="06bf5e9"></span>Minutes of the proceedings of the meeting shall be taken by the secretary or by one of the other persons present.
-The minutes shall be adopted by a simple majority of votes of the Executive Board and signed by those who have acted as Chairperson and secretary of the meeting.
+<span class="para" id="ecb45f7"></span>Minutes of the proceedings of the meeting shall be taken by the secretary or by one of the other persons present.
+The minutes shall be adopted by a simple majority of votes of the Executive Board and signed by those who have acted as Chair and secretary of the meeting.

 <span class="para" id="b4803fa"></span>Every member of the Executive Board is entitled to cast one vote.
 In so far as these articles of association do not prescribe a larger majority, all Executive Board resolutions shall be adopted by a simple majority of the votes legitimately cast.